sassoftware/sas-studio-custom-steps/DuckDB/README.md

 | Postgres database | The Postgres database name to connect to. |
 | Postgres schema | The Postgres database schema to connect to. |
 | DuckDB Schema | The database schema in DuckDB where the views for the Postgres tables are written to.
 If the schema name does not exist it will be created.

+## Requirements
+2023.01 or later
+* Python needs to be installed and configured to work with SAS Studio.
+* The Python package for DuckDB to be installed `pip install duckdb`

+## Usage

+## Change Log
+Version 1.0 (15MAR2023)
+ * Initial version